toongeeprime/toongeeprime-theme/readme.txt

 * @ Hooks: prime2g_before_head, prime2g_before_body
 * @ Features: Multislide capability added to HTML Slider
 * @ Features: accordion-frame-set.php
+* Add more navigation menu locations + select location to use per page:
+	-	Menus have to be created to link to locations
 * Pagination by numbers
 * Work Custom logo width and height attributes
 * Shortcodes: prime_site_logo, prime_site_title_and_description